vel2006/Jack_Ketch/README.md

 ### Version 4:

 This version adds the ability to detect and enumerate over logical drives on the running device.
 This allows for a more rapid and less deamanding deployment of this file, it also is more "connected" to ransomware in the way that ransomware will enumerate drives within a single file and not be dependent on another to run the main payload.
 While changes are minimal in terms of lines and logic, this file is a major step above Version 3, which it was built off of.
 This version also includes the ability to check if a file / directory can be edited before adding it to a pool for hashing.
 This allows for a smoother experience along with improving performance.
 While the drive enumeration is not multi-threaded the system it uses is the same as in Version 3, which is very quick and efficent for the size of testing drives it has been ran on.

+### Version 5:

+Version 5 of JackKetch includes slight inprovments to the file over version 4.
+Those being a threaded drive enumeration and timer for how long it takes for finding files within all drives.
+This project is getting to the point where it is reaching it's final versions.
+This is due to the issues with creating more and more improvements to the file will be difficult.
+Version 6 is planned but will be difficult to surpass the speed of this file.